The ‘Four Step Process’

 Step 2

-Look at the contributions made by each of the parties including:
+Step two is to look at the contributions towards the marriage or de facto relationship made by each of the parties including:

 - Financial contributions.
 This category can be broken into three sub-categories: